 We come to the rail to receive communion.

 We kneel at the rail.
 We ask that you place one hand over the other, palms up.
 The priest will place the bread in the palm of your hand.
-A Deacon or Lay Minister will bring the cup of wine to complete the Body and Blood of Christ.
-Please assist the Deacon or the Lay Minister with the cup so you can take a sip.
-If you don’t feel comfortable taking a sip, you may dip the bread (called intinction) into the cup and then take the bread and wine and place it in your mouth.
+A Lay Minister will bring the cup of wine to complete the Body and Blood of Christ.
+Please assist the the Lay Minister with the cup so you can take a sip.
+If you don’t feel comfortable taking a sip, the Lay Minister will dip the bread, for you, (called intinction) into the cup and then they will place the bread and wine and in your mouth.
 If you have a gluten allergy, we offer gluten free communion.

 If you are not comfortable to receive communion, you can still come to the rail, cross your arms and receive a blessing from the priest.

 Communion has a deep meaning for us in the Episcopal Church.
 It contains the mystery of what Christ did when he died upon the cross for the sins of the World.